 He has been a member of the Tandridge Access Group for many years working to ensure access to buildings and services for those with disabilities.

-Jane has been providing training and recruitment / retention services to high profile, blue chip organisations as well as in the public and third sector, for 20 years - both in the UK and Australia.
+Jane has been providing training and recruitment / retention services to high profile, blue chip organisations as well as in the public and third sector, for over 20 years - both in the UK and Australia.

 She is part of the MHFA England National Training Team, a MHFA Workplace Associate and approved to deliver all MHFA courses.
 She is also a Stress Management Society ILM Accredited Trainer and a qualified Integrative Counselling Psychotherapist.